yerassylzholgeldiyev/SmartHomeProject/README.md

 License

 This project is open-source and licensed under the MIT License.
-Feel free to use, modify, and improve it.
+Feel free to use, modify, and improve it [LICENSE](./LICENSE).

 ---